AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.7.0 includes:

-* Sorting the Live Copy pages available for rollout using the [!UICONTROL Name], [!UICONTROL Last modified date,] and [!UICONTROL Last rollout date] properties.

 * Performing the page moves and MSM rollouts as asynchronous operations to reduce their impact on runtime performance.

 * Users can sort digital assets in Card and Column views.